pashmaklang/pashmak/README.md

 ```

 ###### how it works?
-first, we call `hash.sha256` and pass `hello` string as argument (or put it in mem) to calculate sha256 hash. then, this alias calculates hash sum of mem value and puts that into the mem. now you can access sum of that from mem.
+first, we call `hash.sha256` and pass `hello` string as argument (or put it in mem) to calculate sha256 hash. then, this function calculates hash sum of mem value and puts that into the mem. now you can access sum of that from mem.

-also you can use `hash.md5` aliases and...
+also you can use `hash.md5` functions and...

 ### time module
 with this module, you can work with time.

 ###### time.time
-this alias gives you current UNIX timestamp:
+this function gives you current UNIX timestamp:

 ```bash
 mem '@time'; include ^;